openjs-foundation/cross-project-council/proposals/stage-0/code-of-conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

 addition, projects joining the foundation are required to adopt this code of conduct within 3 months of joining the foundation.

-The foundation has chosen to require a common Code of Conduct as this maximizes the effectiveness with which it can support Projects in their efforts to apply the Code of Conduct as well as supporting an effective escalation process.
+The foundation has chosen to require a common Code of Conduct to maximize its effectiveness with which it can support Projects in their efforts to apply the Code of Conduct as well as supporting an effective escalation process.